alstendsouza/Fibonacci/README.md

 # Fibonacci

- The Source files are in /src/fibonacci folder.
+ The Source file is in /src/fibonacci folder.
  The TestCases are in the /test/FibonacciTest folder

  * I have implemented Fibonacci series using both Iterative and Recursive approach.